dpmeixner/dude-wheres-my-ferry/README.md

 # Dude, Where's My Ferry?

-This is a test stuie written for [Robot Framework](http://robotframework.org/) to check ferry availability from the Steamship Authority.
+This is a Python script to check ferry availability from the Steamship Authority.

 ## Requirements